 Common knowledge is facts that can be found in numerous places and are likely to be known by many people.

 Example 1

 - Ozone in the ozonosphere absorbs harmful ultraviolet light. - This is generally known information.
-You do not need to document this fact. - You do need to document facts that are generally not known, ideas that interpret facts.
+You do not need to document this fact. - You need to document facts generally unknown and ideas that interpret facts.

 Example 2